node-red/node-red-library-file-store/README.md

 `path`   | **Required** <br> The absolute path to the where the library should be stored `label`  | An optional label to use in the editor, otherwise the `id` will be used.
 `icon`   | An optional icon from [FontAwesome 4.7](https://fontawesome.com/v4.7.0/icons/).
+`types`  | By default the library will be used to store all types of object.
+It can be restricted to certain types by setting this property to an array of the acceptable types.
+For example, to restrict it to just flows, set this property to `["flows"]`.
+`readOnly` | To make this a read-only library, so it can only be used to import from, set this property to `false`.